tshadday/09-Challenge-README-Generator/README.md

   ## Contributing

-  Feel free to add whatever you want
+  feel free to add anything

   ## Tests

-  To test the project: Run "npm test".
+  To test the project: run "npm test".

   ## Questions